ajmeese7/coupon-booked/README.md

 The app is reduced to approximately 10mb once deployed to Android, so don't make the mistake I made and think you need to minify the massive node_modules folder.

+I'm probably going to switch to Azure SQL eventually, as I'm sure it is faster and can't be more expensive than GoDaddy, but for now I'm going to stick with what is working because Azure is a BIG pain in the ass for me to work with as it has a rather steep learning curve from my experience.
+It has been down more than it has been up lately, which is pretty damn useless for a service that guarantees 99.99% uptime.

 ## TODO
 - Try to add an animated book splashscreen